 I actually like looking for work in some respects.
 I enjoy interviewing and there is excitement in knowing each opportunity can lead to a whole new world of people and possibilities.
 One question I was asked fairly often was “Where do you see your career 5 years from now?”
 While I’m adept at giving answers to such questions I none the less had the internal though each time, “Not working for someone else but for myself.”
 As my severance ran out and the financial doom clock began ticking down on my savings comfort dwindled and need grew.

 As I wrangled with my feelings on the matter and Trail was doing her best to be brave under the circumstances.
 One night while she was looking at trips abroad I told her again if she was serious about the idea of going nomad to let me know because this might just be the right time for it.
-Her eyes lit up and she said “Really are you serious?”
+Her eyes lit up and she said: “Really are you serious?”
 “Of course,” I said, and for the next two weeks we both started thinking long and hard and doing research on the prospect.

 A cursory look at my finances said it was possible.
 We could clear out all our debt, buy a very nice Trailer free and clear as well as all the gear we would need and have up to a year’s living expenses.
 I could use the time of low monthly expenses to start a business that could be run from anywhere and could eventually allow us to live in a place like Hawaii where good paying jobs are scarce.
-The whole idea felt so tantalizing, and yet, on paper it made pretty good sense.
+The whole idea felt so tantalizing, and yet, on paper, it made pretty good sense.
 It was dramatic and risky, but well within reach.

-At the time I had two job prospects still in process that seemed both a good match for me and offered opportunity for growth.
+At the time I had two job prospects still in process that seemed both a good match for me and offered an opportunity for growth.
 One as a developer at a place doing some radical and interesting work, the other as a manager at a prestigious company under someone who could be a great mentor for me in leadership.
 I’d done full day interviews with both which had seemed to go very well.
 Each could grow my career significantly and both offered challenges I was excited to pursue.
-But against the idea of roaming America and making my own mark on the world on my terms… they sounded somehow… disappointing.
+But against the idea of roaming America and making my own mark in the world on my terms… they sounded somehow… disappointing.

-As is often the case Trail was on board for whatever my decision would be so I had to make a final call and I felt this was the time I had to make it.
+As is often the case Trail was on board with whatever my decision would be so I had to make a final call and I felt this was the time I had to make it.
 We’d been seriously thinking about this for perhaps 10 days at most.
-I had read a lot, bounced the idea off some trusted council, and run some rough numbers but it was still a monumental decision based on a lot of guess work.
+I had read a lot, bounced the idea off some trusted counsel, and run some rough numbers but it was still a monumental decision based on a lot of guesswork.
 I know what my heart was saying but I have to get my head on board or I won’t go.
 I was a little worried it was fear driving this decision and I know that fear is generally a terrible reason for nearly any decision.

 Even after I knew what I would decide, I had to work up some courage to say it, to put it out into the world through words and to bring Trail along on the Adventure.
 I started the sentence a few times, agonized a bit and then finally said it.
 “Let’s do this.”
 But that wasn’t enough.
 I needed to truly commit so I decided to take an oath with Trail.